Proektsoftbg/Calcpad/Setup/Linux/Readme.md

 chromium

 Put them side to side.
 Start a new *.cpd file in Sublime Text or open an example from the /home/&lt;user&gt;/Calcpad folder.
 Press Ctrl+B to calculate.
-The results will show in Chromium.
+If everything is OK, the results will show in Chromium:

 ![Sublime+Chromium](https://github.com/Proektsoftbg/Calcpad/blob/main/Setup/Linux/Images/Sublime+Chromium.png)